Laphet/sav-stereolithography/README.md

-This is a Python implementation for SAV solvers on a stereolithography model.
+This is a Python implementation for a SAV solver on a stereolithography model.